 - Your non-steroidal inhaler will not be useful during an asthma attack.
 Keep your fast-acting reliever inhaler with you at all times so you can use it if you have any asthma symptoms, such as coughing, wheezing, shortness of breath and tightness in the chest.

-What non-steroid preventer inhalers are there?
+What non-steroidal preventer inhalers are there?

 Intal (sodium cromoglicate) is an MDI (Metered Dose Inhaler).
-It can be prescribed to adults and to children over 5.
+It can be prescribed to adults and to children over five.
 This medicine works well for you if your asthma is triggered by an allergy or exercise.